looking at an electric bill on a phone

 Another possibility is that you're using more electricity than usual.
 Making your home more energy-efficient can be an excellent long-term financial solution, while being mindful of your daily electricity usage can help in the short term.

 You can save money on your electric bill by making minor changes in how you use energy in your home.
-Whether you're looking for ways to reduce your carbon footprint or just want to find some easy ways to save money, these 5 easy tips can help you reduce your electric bill without much effort.
+Whether you're looking for ways to reduce your carbon footprint or just want to find some easy ways to save money, these five easy tips can help you reduce your electric bill without much effort.

 1. Get energy-efficient light bulbs